hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 8
 # Image Features
 Select Image and then click "Save Parameters" and then click "Generate Features".
-IT takes a few minutes to show the graph "Feature Explorer" See if your data looks like it will be easily seperated.
+It takes a few minutes to show the graph "Feature Explorer" See if your data looks like it will be easily seperated.

 <img src="https://user-images.githubusercontent.com/5605614/190932896-2894d08c-42e4-40bf-b2f8-699435c0332b.png" title="Image Features" width=400 />